BZoennchen/Pages/_drafts/musical-interrogation-IV.md

 The **dot product** of two vectors $$\mathbf{q}_j$$, $$\mathbf{k}_i$$ is a measurement of their similarity.
 In the special case where both vectors are unit vectors, the dot product is the cosine of the angle between the two.
-In general this relationship is expressed by the following equation:
+In general, this relationship is expressed by the following equation:

 $$\mathbf{q}_j \circ \mathbf{k}_i = \mathbf{q}_j^\top  \mathbf{k}_i = \Vert \mathbf{q}_j \Vert \cdot \Vert \mathbf{k}_i \Vert \cos(\beta),$$

 where $$\beta$$ is the angle between the two verctors.
 Computing the *dot product* between the queries and keys gives us the similarities we desire.
-We pass the result through a *softmax* function:
+To normalize, we then pass the result through a *softmax* function:

 $$\alpha(\mathbf{x}_i, \mathbf{x}_j) = \frac{\exp(\mathbf{q}_j^\top \mathbf{k}_i \sqrt{D_q})}{\sum\limits_{r=0}^{n-1} \exp(\mathbf{q}_j^\top \mathbf{k}_r \sqrt{D_q})},$$

 where $$D_q$$ is the dimension of the queries and keys (i.e., the number of rows in $$\mathbf{W}_q$$ and $$\mathbf{W}_k$$, which must be the same).
+You can think of the *key* of what is offered and the *query* of what is searched.
 If $$\mathbf{X}$$, $$\mathbf{K}$$, $$\mathbf{Q}$$, and $$\mathbf{V}$$ contain all the values, keys, queries and values then we can compute the self-attention by

 $$\mathbf{Sa}(\mathbf{X}) = \mathbf{V} \cdot \text{Softmax}\left( \frac{\mathbf{K}^\top \mathbf{Q}}{\sqrt{D_q} }\right).$$